cybnity/.github/profile/README.md

 We try to help the security experts to solve cybersecurity problems with complex areas to defend (e.g digital assets) and who need efficiency to design and keep control of their Information Security Management System (ISMS).

 ### What We Build?
+We design a software suite deployable on-premise, on cloud or on mobile infrastructure.

 The CYBNITY platform makes it possible to design the strategic governance of the digital assets cybersecurity, and to pilot tactical operational protection systems guaranteeing the neutralization of security incidents.
 We develop a solution embedding the french excellence, in an interoperable and tactical software suite.

 ### What's Our Goal?